-The Foundation degree in prop making and SFX course consists of 12 unit/modules delivered over 2 years.
-Unit 1-6 in the first year and 7-12 in the 2nd year.
-Most of the time the units are delivered in order, but the nature of creative opportunites sometimes change this.
+The Foundation degree in Prop making and SFX course consists of 12 modules delivered over 2 years.
+Module 1-6 in the first year and 7-12 in the 2nd year.
+Most of the time the modules are delivered in order, but the nature of creative opportunities sometimes change this.

 Materials are supplied for all taught sessions.
-Clients and shows supply budgets for materials in the collaborative projects.
-The only unit where you may need to fund materials is Unit 12 Final major project, as the project you decide could need materials outside of the usual basics available.
+Clients and in house productions supply budgets for materials in the collaborative projects.
+The only Module where you may need to fund materials is Module 12 Final major project, as the project you decide could need materials outside of the usual basics available.

-This unit introduces you to the practical, academic and support systems within the college.
-The practical inductions focus on the wood workshop, studio and plaster and resin rooms to ensure you are inducted for safe practice and are developing basic relevant skills and knowledge.
-The following images are examples of objects produced through inductions.
+This module introduces you to the practical, academic and support systems within the college.
+The practical inductions focus on the wood and metal workshop, studio and plaster and resin rooms to ensure you are inducted for safe practice and are developing basic relevant skills and knowledge.

-This unit introduces you to broader concepts and context relevant to the arts industries and asks you to explore how they influence and shape your industry and ability.
-The product of this unit is a couple of short essays.
+This module introduces you to broader concepts and context relevant to the arts industries and asks you to explore how they influence and shape your industry and ability.
+The product of this unit is an essay.

-This unit is focused on developing your sculpting technique through a variety of tasks using water and oil based mediums, such as clay and plastaline.
+This module is focused on developing your sculpting technique through a variety of tasks using water and oil based mediums, such as water based clay and plastaline /chavant.
 It also explores mould making and casting methods in plaster, silicone, latex, foams, fibreglass to name but a few.
 The unit also takes a look at life casting of a variety of body parts.
 This all ends with workshops in finishing and decorative techniques.
-These are a few images of work produced over the last few years.

-This unit focuses you on important techniques used when working with others, such as effective communication, problem solving and personal planning.
-All of these are practiced working with the 2nd years as props assistants and clients/directors/producers on a wide range of internal projects and external commissions
+This module focuses you on important techniques used when working with others, such as effective communication, problem solving and personal planning.
+All of these are practiced working with the 2nd years as props assistants and clients/directors/producers on a wide range of internal projects and external commissions.

-This unit takes you back to individual practice and explore the more specialist area of model making for a wide range of potential outcomes.
+This Module takes you back to individual practices and explore the more specialist area of model making for a wide range of potential outcomes.
 Key areas of focus are technical drawing, accurate cutting, relevant materials, digital production techniques such as laser cutting and relevant software.
-Previous projects have been making modelsfor stop motion annimation and scale replicas.
+Previous projects have been making models for stop motion animation and scale replicas for furniture designers